benstackdev/faq/README.md

 Nope, that's just how things turned out.
 An IT help desk role was the only summer internship I could land (I failed to land a junior dev internship, despite getting interviews).
 During that internship, I made a good impression and got a return offer.
 However, having now worked in IT for over a year, I can confidently say that I'm not nearly as enthusiastic about it compared to when I started.
 My day job is only a means to an end to financially support myself and my family.

 ### How long have you been coding for?
 I taught myself the basics of programming when I was quite young about 15 years ago, but I didn't take it seriously until 2023.
-Since then, I've learned quite a bit of CS theory, however, I still possess very few practical skills (e.g., actually building projects).
+Since then, I've learned quite a bit of CS theory, however, I possess few practical skills (I'm getting there, slowly).
 I started BenStack in January 2026 to hold myself accountable and document my journey of learning software development from scratch.

 ### Why learn web dev and not another kind of software development?
 I feel like web development is a great spot to start for learning industry-relevant technologies.
 It gives me a good foundation of knowledge that I can use to expand upon when the time comes.
 Not to mention there are still more jobs requiring web development skills than any other kind of software development (I think).